 The aforementioned displays of social influence such as imitation, conformism, and obedience to authority can raise the question of why we succumb.
 There are many mechanisms of social influence, but Robert Cialdini (2009) points out a few basic ones.

-Commitment is a powerful tool in influencing others.
+Commitment is a powerful form of social pressure.
 When you commit to a task, you don’t want to appear inconsistent and back out.
 There are three reasons why the commitment principle works.
 First, is increased psychological availability, which means being mentally “ready” for a challenge by envisioning it.

 The second is the self-justification of effort.
 If we put a lot of effort into getting some result, we value it more than what comes without effort.
 And the third that is directly related to the second, sunk cost fallacy – the more you invest, the more you want to stick to your decision (even when it’s wrong).